Benjamin-TP/dsti-devops-lab2-scm/README.md

 - git commit -m "\<message\>" : do a commit with a message (the commit is still in local)
 - git pull : pull the changes made from the remote to the local
 - git push : push the local commit onto the remote
+- git checkout \<branch\>: get info on the branch
+- git status : see the status of the current branch